 affect in any substantial way the scope, and requirements of the RFP Documents; or

-limit in any substantial way, inconsistent with the Tender Documents, Tender Committee ’s rights or the Tenderer’s obligations under the Support Agreement; or
+limit in any substantial way, inconsistent with the Tender Documents, Tender Committee ’s rights or the Investor’s obligations under the Support Agreement; or

-if rectified, would unfairly affect the competitive position of other Tenderers presenting substantially responsive Proposals.
+if rectified, would unfairly affect the competitive position of other Investors presenting substantially responsive Proposals.

 Tender Committee shall examine the technical aspects of the Proposals submitted in accordance with Section 12.1 have been met without any material deviation, reservation or omission.